-To comply with PRC laws and regulations, we conduct certain of our business in China through Shanghai Qusheng, the consolidated affiliated entity in the PRC, and its subsidiaries, based on a series of contractual arrangements by and among Dada Glory, the VIE and two of its shareholders.
+To comply with PRC laws and regulations, we conduct certain of our business in the Chinese mainland through Shanghai Qusheng, the consolidated affiliated entity in the Chinese mainland, and its subsidiaries, based on a series of contractual arrangements by and among Dada Glory, the VIE and Jingdong Bangneng.
 We refer to Shanghai Qusheng as the VIE in this annual report.

-Our contractual arrangements with the VIE and the two shareholders of the VIE allow us to (i) exercise effective control over the VIE, (ii) receive substantially all of the economic benefits of the VIE, and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Our contractual arrangements with the VIE and Jingdong Bangneng allow us to (i) exercise effective control over the VIE, (ii) receive substantially all of the economic benefits of the VIE, and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.